 Rosslyn Chapel and a Walk in to Edinburgh

-Over the years of hosting visitors in Edinburgh at Craigwell Cottage, we’ve had many guests who have gone to visit Rosslyn Chapel, on the outskirts of the city.
-They have often been prompted to make their trip their because they have read about it in Dan Brown’s book “The Da Vinci Code” Read more
+Rosslyn Chapel is located on the outskirts of the city.
+It attracts a great many visitors every year.
+Some prompted to make their trip because they have read about it in Dan Brown’s book “The Da Vinci Code” Read more

 Visit Outlander Filming Locations

 In the early 1990s, the author Diana Gabaldon started to publish what would become a long-running series of novels which are initially set in Scotland, which would introduce her readers to different periods of history; to romance and time travel.
-Read more
+Inspired by Outlander Read more

 Top Tips for Outlander Fans in Edinburgh

-If you’re a fan of the Outlander series of books by Diana Gabaldon, you may be planning a trip to Scotland to find out more about the land which inspired your favourite characters.
+If you’re a fan of the Outlander series of books by Diana Gabaldon, you may be planning a trip to Scotland to find out more about the Outlander Locations in Edinburgh and land which inspired your favourite characters.
 Read more

 Claire’s Nursing Station at Tranent

-For the benefit of Outlander enthusiasts who have read the series of books by Diana Gabaldon, we’ve been looking at the books with an ‘Edinburgh Eye’, finding places and things around Edinburgh to interest the hardiest of Outlander fans.
+For the benefit of Outlander enthusiasts who have read the series of books by Diana Gabaldon, we’ve been looking at the books with an ‘Eye’ to the Battle of Prestonpans.
 Read more

 Where is Carfax Close?